CounterCultureLabs/dumpscribe/README.md

 Downloads all written notes and recorded audio from a LiveScribe Pulse or Echo pen.

-This program has three parts:
+This program has four parts:

 # dumpscribe